 Lenders who are legitimate never guarantee you will receive a loan before you apply.
 The following warning signs can help you determine untrustworthy lenders.

-- The lender isn’t concerned with your credit history.
+No. 1: The lender isn’t concerned with your credit history

 If a lender doesn’t care at all about your credit history, that should be a red flag.
 Lenders typically look at your credit history and to verify and confirm information during their application process before they offer a guarantee for credit.
 This demonstrates that a lender is looking closely at your application and your file, rather than indiscriminately lending to anyone and everyone that applies.
 If a lender demands personal information like a Social Security number or bank account number and doesn’t mention they will be obtaining your credit history as part of the application, it’s best to use a different lender.